 - What happens to Health Insurance if I lose the job?

 - My joining date is very near and I may get Blue Card after my joining date, Can I start work before getting Blue Card?

 What is Blue Card?

-Blue card, a resident permit is designed and issued for high-earning individuals from the countries outside the EU and for those who are in fields where workers are being sought for.
+Blue card, a resident permit is designed and issued for high-earning individuals from countries outside the EU and for those who are in fields where workers are being sought for.

 Who can apply?

-Whether or not you’re eligible to use for an EU Blue Card will first depend upon the category that you simply apply for.
+Whether or not you’re eligible to use an EU Blue Card will first depend upon the category that you simply apply for.
 Individuals can apply within the following categories:

 - Highly-qualified or skilled workers

 - Seasonal workers